EmmaTopolovec/CanvasParticles/README.md

 # CanvasParticles
-Particle effect using the HTML &lt;canvas> and JavaScript
+Animated particle effect using the HTML &lt;canvas> and JavaScript

 ![Example](CanvasParticlesScreenshot.png)